-The Girls’ Schools Association is a membership organisation that aims to champion girls’ schools, girls’ education, girls, and their teachers.
-An expert in girls’ education, GSA promotes girls’ best interests and regularly commissions rigorous research to demonstrate the modern relevance, proven benefits, and enduring power of girls’ schools.
+The Girls’ Schools Association champions girls’ schools, girls’ education, girls, and their teachers.
+An expert in girls’ education, GSA promotes girls’ best interests and regularly commissions research to show the modern relevance, proven benefits, and enduring power of girls’ schools.

-Its membership is made up of Heads from a diverse range of independent and state girls’ schools including many of the top performing in the UK, altogether GSA schools educate over 90,000 students.
+The Association represents the head teachers of 152 of the UK’s top performing girls’ schools, a diverse collection of day and boarding schools, Junior and Senior, rural and city, made up of independent and state schools.
+Altogether GSA schools educate over 100,000 girls.
 GSA schools are internationally respected and have a global reputation for excellence.
-Their innovative practice and academic rigour attract pupils from around the world, and abundant extra and co-curricular activities nourish the whole student in a complete education.
+Their innovative practice and academic rigour attract pupils from around the world, and abundant extra- and co-curricular activities nourish the whole student in a complete education.

-The Association aims to inform and influence national and international educational debate and is a powerful and well-respected voice within the educational establishment, facilitating dialogue with policy makers on core education issues in addition to those relating to girls’ schools and the education of girls.
+The Association aims to inform and influence national and international educational debate and is a powerful and well-respected voice within the educational establishment, easing dialogue with policy makers on vital educational issues as well as those relating to girls’ schools and the education of girls.
 The Association has strong links with the Department for Education, OFQUAL, Awarding Bodies and Higher Education institutions.

 Modern girls’ schools come in different shapes and sizes.
 Some cater for 100% girls; others provide a girls-only environment with boys in the nursery and/or sixth form.
 Some follow a diamond model, with equal numbers of boys but separate classrooms between the ages of 11 to 16.
 Educational provision across the Association offers a choice of day, boarding, weekly, and flexi-boarding education.
 Schools range in type from large urban schools of 1000 pupils to small rural schools of around 200.
 Many schools have junior and pre-prep departments and can offer a complete education from age 3/4 to 18.
 Some also have religious affiliations.
 Heads of schools in the Girls’ Day School Trust (GDST) are members of the GSA.